 Students registered in statement available

-Fall Term only
+Fall Term only early February

-Fall/Winter Terms
+Fall/Winter Terms late May

-Spring Term only
+Spring Term only early July

-early February late May early July

 Spring/Summer Terms late August/early September

 Departments shall forward grades to the Office of the Registrar and Student Awards within five working days of the final exam, or (for courses with no final exam) within five working days of the due date for the final assignment.
+For courses with consolidated examinations, Departments shall forward grades to the Registrar's Office within ten working days of the final exam.
 (For the Faculty of Law grades should be reported to the Registrar no later than the third day of classes in the Winter Term for Fall Term courses, or May 31 for Winter Term or Fall/Winter courses.)
 Allowing for processing time in the Registrar's Office, grades should be available to students within eight working days.
+For courses with consolidated examinations, grades should be available to students within twelve working days.
 For the Faculty of Medicine and Dentistry's DDS, Dental Hygiene and MD programs, grades will be released within 10 working days of the end of the exam period for the program.